DestroyerV/DSA/Lecture 10 (Maximum subarray sum)/maxSubarraySum.md

 Kadane's Algorithm is an efficient way to find the maximum sum of a contiguous subarray in a one-dimensional array of numbers (which can be both positive and negative).
 The algorithm works in O(n) time, where n is the number of elements in the array.

-Key Idea:

-Instead of calculating the sum for every possible subarray, Kadane's Algorithm keeps track of the current subarray sum and global maximum sum while iterating through the array.
+> :bulb: **Key Idea:** Instead of calculating the sum for every possible subarray, Kadane's Algorithm keeps track of the current subarray sum and global maximum sum while iterating through the array.

 ```cpp
 #include <iostream>